datastaxdevs/workshop-streaming-game/README.md

     <img src="https://github.com/hemidactylus/drapetisca/raw/main/images/drapetisca_2.png?raw=true" />
 </details>

-Well done: you are in the game!
+Well done: you are in the game.
 You should see your player appear in the arena!

+- To control your player, either use the on-screen arrow buttons or, after bringing the game field into focus, your keyboard's arrow keys;
+- you can use the in-game chat box on the left;

 <details><summary>Show me the player after entering the game</summary>
     <img src="https://github.com/hemidactylus/drapetisca/raw/main/images/drapetisca_3.png?raw=true" />
 </details>

-- To control your player, either use the on-screen arrow buttons or, after bringing the game field into focus, your keyboard's arrow keys;
-- you can use the in-game chat box on the left;

 Anything your player does is sent to the API through a WebSocket in the form of an "update message";
 from there, it is published to the Astra Streaming topic.
 The API will then pick up the update